-Practice statement: The one-call centre provides users a means of direct, electronic entry of locate requests of comparable ticket quality to that where an operator assists information entry.
+Practice statement: The notification service provides users a means of direct, electronic entry of locate requests of comparable ticket quality to that where an operator assists information entry.

-Practice Description: The one-call centre has interactive data communications sufficient to permit remote data entry for qualified members and excavators.
+Practice Description: The notification service has interactive data communications sufficient to permit remote data entry for qualified members and excavators.
 The remote interface validates the input information and allows the user to make corrections if necessary.
-This correction is accomplished by referencing the same geographic database used at the one-call centre when taking a voiced-in request.
+This correction is accomplished by referencing the same geographic database used at the notification service when taking a voiced-in request.
 This process ensures that the ticket quality is maintained for all tickets.